russellane/chase/README.md

   Plot the Amount spent each month on a given category.
 Use `--barchart` or `--piechart`, along with `--category CATEGORY`, to display this chart.

+#### Configuration File
+  The configuration file defines these elements:

+      `datafiles` (str):  Points to the `CSV` files to process.
+May begin with `~`, and may contain wildcards.

+      `chart_exclude_categories` (list[str]): List of categories
+                          to not plot on charts.

+      `startswith_aliases` (mapping table): Map merchants that start with the left-string to the right-string.

+      `in_aliases` (mapping table): Map merchants that contain the left-string to the right-string.

+      `categories_by_merchant` (mapping table): Re-categorize the merchants
+                          on the left to the Categories on the right.

+    --print-sample-config
+                        Print a sample configuration file.

 #### General options
     -h, --help          Show this help message and exit.